Discover the joys of making homemade pickles in the summer with fresh garden vegetables! Your family will love these basic pickles recipes!

 Jars and Lids

 When canning, use standard canning jars with pre-treated lids; leftover food jars are NOT safe to use, they can explode in hot water bath or pressure cooker.
-Discard any cracked or chipped jars.
+Discard any jars with rims that are cracked or chipped.

 Basic Pickles Recipes